ChironSZTE/cave-of-chiron/_pages/topics/docker/containers.md

 As all important data is stored on volumes, nothing of value should be lost.

+For persisting configuration values, you can use Docker Compose, but it is also possible to view the current configuration of a container.
+{: .notice--info}

 ## Advanced usage

 All of the container management commands are subcommands of the `docker container` command.
-They can be listed by running `docker container --help`, but below I have made a list of the more useful ones:
+They can be listed by running `docker container --help`, but below is a list of the more useful ones:

 |Subcommand|Meaning|
 |---|---|